ammein/custom-code-editor/README.md

 apos.customCodeEditor.mysecondcode.editor
 ```

-> Easy right ?
+> Easy right?
 Hell yeah it is ! :D

-# Advanced Configuration (Skip this if you comfortable with current feature)
+# Advanced Configuration (Skip this if you comfortable with current features)

 ## How To Insert My Stylesheets/Scripts Files ?
 I provide a simple object for you.
 Behold !